jukebox42/raidwatch/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+For a prod build use `yarn build-prod`.

 ### `yarn upload`

 Runs `yarn build` and then calls an `upload.sh` that should handle uploading the site.
 This script is missing from the repository for obvious reasons...

+For a prod upload use `yarn upload-prod`.